-At enrollment or when you elect your benefit (if not done at enrollment), you must sign a Lawful Presence Affidavit, and provide appropriate documentation to verify your lawful presence in the United States.
+At enrollment and when you elect your benefit you must sign a Lawful Presence Affidavit, and provide appropriate documentation to verify your lawful presence in the United States.

 DIRECT PAYMENT OF QUALIFIED HEALTH INSURANCE PREMIUMS

 If you are an "eligible retired public safety officer," you may elect to have your "qualified health insurance premiums" paid directly to the provider after being deducted from your monthly disability benefit or monthly retirement benefit.
 You may exclude up to \$3,000 of these premiums from your gross income each year.
 You should consult with a competent tax professional regarding the tax consequences of this election.